Leave the Motor Running While Making a Quick Errand?

 Steps to Park Correctly: Make Sure Your Car is Visible

 Correct parking on a public road includes moving as far away from traffic as possible.
-Make sure your vehicle don’t interfere with traffic.
+You must make sure your vehicle doesn’t interfere with traffic.
 If there is a roadside shoulder, pull as far onto it as you can.
 When you park on the paved portion of a roadway, your vehicles must be visible from either direction.
 Don’t park your vehicle close to a curb or the crest of a hill where it may be less visible.

 If there is a curb, pull close to it.
-State law often states that you must not park more than one foot away.
+State law often says that you must not park more than one foot away.
 In some states the limit is 18 inches.
 To be on the safe side, always park as close as you can.

 You must park on the right-hand side of the roadway.
-Parking on the left side and facing traffic is usually illegal (unless it is a one-way street).
+Parking on the left side and facing traffic is illegal (unless it is a one-way street or signs say otherwise).

 Turn off the engine and lock the vehicle.
-You cannot leave your vehicle with the motor running?
+It is not only dangerous to leave your vehicle with the motor running, it is also illegal.

 When you are ready to exit your vehicle, check traffic behind you before getting out.
 Look carefully for passing vehicles, bicyclists, and motorcyclists.
 Do not open the driver’s side door unless it is safe to do so and you do not interfere with traffic.
 Do not leave the door open any longer than necessary.

 Remember to take the keys out of your vehicle before leaving it.
-Leaving the keys often violates state law.
+Leaving the keys may violate state law.